atom/github/docs/feature-requests/005-editable-diff.md

 ## :question: Unresolved questions

-- Currently, if a user make changed to a staged file, the new changes show up in Unstaged Changes, but are not applied to the already staged file.
-If we allow staged file to be edited, should the new changes apply to both file on disk as well as the staged entry?
+- Currently, if a user makes changed to a staged file, the new changes show up in Unstaged Changes, but are not applied to the already staged file.
+If we allow a staged file to be edited, should the new changes apply to both file on disk as well as the staged entry?

-- The PR comments we are implementing in [#1856](https://github.com/atom/github/pull/1856) already add consierable complexity to the diff view.
-Should the comments be visible when the diff is in editable state?
+- The PR comments we are implementing in [#1856](https://github.com/atom/github/pull/1856) already add considerable complexity to the diff view.
+Should the comments be visible when the diff is in an editable state?

 - When modifying a diff, should actions such as stage/unstage, jump to file, etc. trigger a "save"?